 Ah Hua Teochew Kway Teow is one of the oldest kway teow soup shops in town.
 There are many branches around, but the one nearest to Singapore is just a few minutes walk from the Johor Bahru checkpoint.
 The most striking feature of this stall is that they still use charcoal to boil the broth.
 Their recipe has been passed down from generations to generations.
 However, be prepared to pay as a bowl of kway teow soup here costs RM16.00.
 You will get a bowl filled with ingredients such as liver, kidney, abalone slices and more.
 Although the price is a bit steep, they have a pool of regular customers.
 And, that says a lot about them.

 Salahuddin Bakery (HALAL)

 Address: 26, Jalan Dhoby, Bandar Johor Bahru, 80000 Johor Bahru

 Opening Hours: 8:00AM-2:00PM

-Another bakery shop in Jalan Dhoby is Salahuddin Bakery which has been in business since 1937.
-This is a family business that passed down to generations.
-They use the traditional coal-fired oven to bake fresh breads as well.
-All the bakeries are displayed on the table instead of shelf just like the old times.
-If you look at the surroundings, there are black and white photos of the owners and featured articles hanging on the shop.
-These are all the precious memories passed down in years.
-The owner Salahuddin tends the shop while waiting for customers to pick their choice.
-Try their triangular shaped curry puff.
-It is loaded with generous fillings inside.
+Another bakery in Jalan Dhoby is Salahuddin Bakery, which has been in business since 1937.
+This is a family business that’s withstood the test of time.
+They use a traditional coal-fired oven to bake fresh breads as well.
+If you look around, there are black and white photographs of the owners and numerous articles hanging on the walls.
+Try the triangular curry puff; it is loaded with a generous filling.